-Author has written 24 stories for Harry Potter, Mentalist, Stargate: SG-1, and Bones.
+Author has written 29 stories for Harry Potter, Mentalist, Stargate: SG-1, Bones, Community, and Stargate: Atlantis.

 Hello, and welcome to my profile!